nlfiedler/fastcdc-rs/README.md

 ## Reference Material

-The original algorithm is described in [FastCDC: a Fast and Efficient Content-Defined Chunking Approach for Data Deduplication](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf), while the improved "rolling two bytes each time" version is detailed in [The Design of Fast Content-Defined Chunking for Data Deduplication Based Storage Systems](https://ieeexplore.ieee.org/document/9055082).
+The original algorithm from 2016 is described in [FastCDC: a Fast and Efficient Content-Defined Chunking Approach for Data Deduplication](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf), while the improved "rolling two bytes each time" version from 2020 is detailed in [The Design of Fast Content-Defined Chunking for Data Deduplication Based Storage Systems](https://ieeexplore.ieee.org/document/9055082).

 ## Other Implementations